Temporary daycare in Japan (ichiji-azukari / ichiji-hoiku) is a short-term childcare service you can use when care at home becomes difficult.

 Step 2: Booking

 After registration, you need to call the facility, book online or visit in person.
-Popular facilities may fill quickly – early booking is recommended.
+Popular facilities may fill quickly, so early booking is recommended.

 Useful Links (Official & Trusted)